iBicha/playlet/PRIVACY.md

 Playlet does not show advertising, whether personalized or non personalized.

+Playlet may integrate with 3rd party telemetry services in order to capture anonymous diagnostics data.
+The only purpose of this data is to diagnose issues and improve the app.

 ## Invidious

 Playlet may request information from one or more [Invidious](https://invidious.io/)